frankkwabenaaboagye/accelerator-IL/wk-2/week2/README.md

     - This test verifies that if the order save fails (repository returns false), the `saveOrder` method returns false.

 ## Basic Integration Testing
+- `testSaveOrder_ShouldPersistOrderInDatabase`:
+    - The test validates the interaction between `OrderServiceImpl` and the `in-memory H2` database to ensure that Order entities are correctly persisted and retrieved.